Jan's Working with Windows:

 - In a dialog box, a button like which, when clicked, executes a command.

-- Name given in Windows Vista & Win7 to the window that shows the drives, folders,
+- Vista, Win7: Name for the window that shows the drives, folders,

 and files on the computer.